Managing Editor Caroline recaps this tumultuous semester, one month at a time.

 After internship frustrations and good food, we became unhinged, revealing all of our Slack secrets.
 Braner made a PeopleHop about a cat.
 Senior Staffer Henry Golub taught us how to primal scream during COVID-19.
 My Bwog lineage described the majors as Fearless (Taylor’s Version) tracks.
 An incredibly kind staffer made a quiz that tells you which Bwog Board member you are.

 Things got even weirder when we attended Bacchanal 2021, virtually.
 We brainstormed alternatives to the computerized event and even had a rendez-vous on Virbela.
-Senior Staffer Sarah Perry then brainstormed CU student life on the better virtual platform: The Sims.
+Senior Staffer James Perry then brainstormed CU student life on the better virtual platform: The Sims.

 We then received more news from the school, with the announcement of the Columbia Student Support Initiative.
 The University also covered climate change, by revealing the leadership team of the climate school and Plan 2030.
 In the wake of the trial of Derek Chauvin for the murder of George Floyd, President Beilock and the Columbia Office of University Life shared resources for students.